Difference Between SRAM and DRAM

 • Cycle time is much shorter compared to DRAM because it does not require to pause between accesses.

-• It is often used only as a memory cache
+• It is often used only as a memory cache.

 Characteristics of DRAM

-Here, are important characteristics of DRAM
+In our experience, here are the important characteristics of DRAM.

 • Cost-effective

-• It has a short data lifetime
+• It has a short data lifetime.

 • Requires to refresh